 - strategic recommendations for the project such as suggesting areas for spending review and assessing draft plan of spending reviews together with involved ministries;

 - assessment of expert outputs related to the project (spending review methodology, analyses, etc.);

 - supervising the compliance with the rules for the transparent publication of project outputs.

 Members of the Value for Money Committee:

-Until 2014, he served as Director of Macroeconomic Analyzes and Forecasts at the Institute for Financial Policy of the Ministry of Finance of the Slovak Republic.
+Until 2014, he served as Director of Macroeconomic Analyses and Forecasts at the Institute for Financial Policy of the Ministry of Finance of the Slovak Republic.
 Gabriel Machlica graduated from the University of Economics in Bratislava in Economic Policy.

 He received his PhD in economics in 2006 from the Center for Economic Research (CentER) at Tilburg University in the Netherlands.
 Martin Kahanec studied economics at the Central European University in Budapest and international economics at the Faculty of Management at the Comenius University in Bratislava.

-Juraj Kotian is an economist, currently a member of the Council for Budget Responsibility.
-Previously, he served as a director of macroeconomic research for the Central and Eastern Europe of the Erste Financial Group in Vienna.
+Previously he served as a director of macroeconomic research for the Central and Eastern Europe of the Erste Financial Group in Vienna.
 Until 2007, he was Chief Economist and Research Director at Slovenská sporiteľňa.
 He was a member of the tax and macroeconomic forecast committees at the Ministry of Finance of the Slovak Republic.
 He served twice as Chairman of the Economic Analysts Club.
 Juraj Kotian graduaded from the Comenius University in Economic and Financial Mathematics.